 3. Facilitate Continual Improvement

-Continuous improvements in the product, and the process leads to the enhancement of the product quality system. quality management system plays a role to identify and ordering areas for continual improvement.
+Continuous improvements in the product, and the process lead to the enhancement of the product quality system. quality management system plays a role in identifying and ordering areas for continual improvement.

 1. What does ICH Q10 look for in Management Responsibilities?

-The management is an essential part to maintain a commitment to product quality and performance of the PQS.
+The management is an essential part of maintaining a commitment to product quality and performance of the PQS.

 ⦿ Management: The senior management’s ultimate duty for ensuring that a strong pharmaceutical quality system is in place to meet the quality objectives as well as that roles, responsibilities, and authorities are established, communicated, and executed throughout the organization, rests with senior management.